 * Full member of Association of Child Psychotherapists (ACP) or trainee due to qualify and register in 2023

-* Relevant honours degree or recognized equivalent
+* Relevant honours degree or recognised equivalent

 * Doctorate Level ACP accredited training in Child and Adolescent Psychotherapy or trainee due to qualify and register in 2023